Iranian sports world criticizes regime | DW | 04.10.2022

 Iranian athletes from other sports are also standing up to those in power.

-Sadjad Estaki, who in 2015 became the first Iranian to play in Germany's renowned national handball league, announced his resignation from the national team in protest of the heavy-handed response to demonstrations.
+Sadjad Estaki, who in 2015 became the first Iranian to play in Germany's renowned national handball league, announced his resignation from the Iranian national team in protest of the heavy-handed response to Iranian demonstrations.

 Mojtaba Abedini, the country's most successful fencer and captain of the national team, has also quit.
 "Out of solidarity with the oppressed citizens of my homeland," Abedini posted.
 "I see it as my duty to declare my resignation from the national team in light of these events and out of respect for them."